French winter train tickets are now live! Find travel dates and carriers here… Book me in

 Want to know more about your journey from Milan to Rome?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.

-How long does the train from Milan to Rome take?
+How long is the train trip from Milan to Rome?

-How much does the train from Milan to Rome cost?
+How much is the train from Milan to Rome?

-Is there a direct train from Milan to Rome?
+Can you take a high-speed train from Milan to Rome?

 Tips and tricks from our Trainline team